-The average price of 1 bedroom furnished houses short let in Abuja is ₦45,000 per day.
-The most expensive house costs ₦70,000 per day while the cheapest costs ₦30,000 per day.
-There are 5 available 1 bedroom furnished houses short let in Abuja, Nigeria.
+The average price of 1 bedroom furnished houses short let in Abuja is ₦30,000 per day.
+The prices vary by location, size and features and range from ₦30,000 to ₦220,000 per day.
+There are 6 available 1 bedroom furnished houses short let in Abuja, Nigeria.
 The houses have been listed by estate agents who can be contacted using the contact information provided for each house listing.
 The list can be filtered by price, furnishing and recency.

 1bedroom terrace duplex available for short-let in a very beautiful environment in abuja